grefel/indesignjs-resources/README.md

-# indesignjs-resources

-Have a look at: [http://grefel.github.io/indesignjs-resources/]
+# For indesignjs-resources look at: http://grefel.github.io/indesignjs-resources/